wasteam/wasteam.github.io/_posts/2015-05-25-customizing-generated.markdown

 First, we will add a hero (large, headline) image at the top of the section list and stretch this to the app margins.

-To do this, first add the image file to Assets folder in Visual Studio.
+To do this we will <a href="https://github.com/wasteam/DJNanoSampleApp/commit/aa1cd8fe26094eb586d4e008a42fc8208ad80375" target="_blank">modify the application source code</a>.
+First, add the image file to Assets folder in Visual Studio.
 Assets folder exist in all Visual Studio XAML projects by default, and the purpose of this folder is to contain all media files to be used by the project (images, videos, sounds).

 ![doc image](/post-img/1/7.png)